ktor-doc-jp/ktor-doc-jp/pages/servers/deploy.md

 heroku open
 ```

-In this case it would open: https://demo-demo-12345.herokuapp.com/
+In this case, it will open: https://demo-demo-12345.herokuapp.com/

 ### Google App Engine
 {: #google-app-engine}